Image caption appears here

 In short, yes.
 Shopify is fantastic for SEO.
 The main reasons it’s great for generating organic traffic from search engines are that Shopify makes it easy to:

-• Manage and update yourmeta tags (those short bits of text that describe each page on your site)
+- Manage and update themeta titles, tags, and descriptions (those short bits of text that describe each page on your store) for your entire Shopify website.

-• Use canonical URLs to tell the Google bots which one is the master version of multiple identical pages
+- Use canonical URLs to tell the Google bots which one is the master version of multiple identical pages – this becomes especially important when you’re running an eCommerce website that offers products with numerous variants

-The Shopify SEO Checklist: 9 Proven Tips for Improving Traffic
+The Ultimate Shopify SEO Checklist: 9 Proven Tips for Improving Traffic

-Here’s your checklist with nine ideas from my agency's 10+ years of experience working with Shopify.
+So, here’s your checklist for Shopify SEO with 9 proven ideas from my agency's 10+ years of experience working with Shopify.

 1. Connect Your Shopify Site to Google Analytics and Bing Webmaster Tools